EDA Program List

 American Rescue Plan

-Six programs, collectively called Investing in America’s Communities, will equitably invest the $3 billion EDA received from President Biden’s American Rescue Plan.
-The programs aim to assist communities in their efforts to build back better by accelerating the economic recovery from the coronavirus pandemic and building local economies that will be resilient to future economic shocks.
-EDA is making a Coal Communities Commitment, allocating $300 million of this funding to ensure support for coal communities.
+Six programs invested the $3 billion EDA received from the American Rescue Plan.
+The programs assist communities in their efforts to rebuild from the economic impacts of the pandemic by building local economies that will be resilient to future economic shocks.
+EDA made a Coal Communities Commitment, and allocated $300 million of this funding to ensure support for coal communities.

 Assistance to Coal Communities (ACC)

-Through ACC 2018, EDA designates a portion of its EAA funding to support communities and regions that have been negatively impacted by changes in the coal economy.
+EDA designates a portion of its Economic Adjustment Assistance funding to support communities and regions that have been negatively impacted by changes in the coal economy.

 Build to Scale (B2S)